entryscape/community-tools/README.md

 ### EntryStore API

 EntryStore is the reference implementation of the Resource and Metadata Management Model (ReM3).
-Documentation can be found here [EntryStore.org](https://entrystore.org/) and [Swagger UI](https://entrystore.org/api/).
+Documentation can be found at [EntryStore.org](https://entrystore.org/) and at its [Swagger UI](https://entrystore.org/api/).

 ## Community